sisayie/sisayie.github.io/_pages/about.md

   - Over 10 years of experience in university teaching and R&D
   - Over 15 years of experience in software development
   - More than 7 year of experience in project management and technical leadership
-  [//]: # (ICT director at Haramaya University and Smart Data Team Leader at Fraunhofer FIT)
   - Development of Energy Prediction using Deep learning
   - Development of application programming interface for energy simulation
   - Development Bi-directional job matching using unsupervised feature learning

+  [//]: # Leadership (ICT director at Haramaya University and Smart Data Team Leader at Fraunhofer FIT)